dvoits/z3test/README.md

 ### Outputs

-As part of an experiment, the target executable runs for each of the benchmarks.
+As a part of an experiment, the target executable runs for each of the benchmarks.
-The standard output and error produced by the process is saved either to the results table in columns `StdOut` (`StdErr` for errors) or in a separate blob.
+Standard output and error produced by the process are saved either to the results table in columns `StdOut` for standard output and `StdErr` for errors or in a separate blob, if the text size exceeds 4KB.

+Blobs with outputs are located in the `output` blob container of the storage account.

+Blob name is `E{id}F{benchmark}-stdout{suffix}` for standard output and `E{id}F{benchmark}-stderr{suffix}` for standard error, where `{id}` is experiment id, `{benchmark}` is a benchmark file name (as given in the experiment results table), `{suffix}` is value of the column `StdOutExtStorageIdx` of the experiment results table for output and `StdErrExtStorageIdx` for errors.
+The suffixes allow the results table to contain duplicated results for a benchmark each having different output/errors.